 - Make sure that your WordPress is completely up to date!
 This may seem like it’s an obvious tip, but many people tend to forget these menial tasks.
 These updates are often designed with security being one of their main concerns, so don’t slack off when you see the “Update Available” link after you log in!

 - Make sure that all your passwords and usernames are different, unique and hard to guess.
 Having your WordPress backend protected with ‘easy to guess’ credentials is the equivalent of inviting hackers into your private domain.
-Have a variety of differing passwords and usernames securing your personal domains and try to change them a couple of times every year.
+Have a variety of different passwords and usernames securing your personal domains and try to change them a couple of times every year.

 - Cut down on the number of plugins that you’re using.
 If you only need 3 or 4 plugins for your site to run effectively, but you currently have 6 or 7, then you might want to consider scaling your plugin operation down a little bit!
 The higher the number of plugins you have, the higher your chances of having something unfortunate happen!
 If you do insist on having the full suite of plugins and themes, then make sure that you keep updating all of them on a regular basis.